 A food revolution is germinating across the globe.
-The linear model of growing, producing and distributing food is destroying nature, damaging human health and devestating farmers - and it is also a major cause of climate change.
+The linear model of growing, producing and distributing food is destroying nature, damaging human health and devastating farmers - and it is also a major cause of climate change.
 Join us for a healthy dose of outrage and a serving of stubborn optimism as we explore the radical shifts underway toward a regenerative food system.

 About this series

 The world needs a comprehensive food revolution.
-With nature’s capacity to support human life having already reached breaking point, changing what we put on our plates has become consequential in determining the future living conditions for all people on planet Earth.
+With nature’s capacity to support human life having already reached a breaking point, changing what we put on our plates has become consequential in determining the future living conditions for all people on planet Earth.

 The food system’s massive contribution to global warming – which will cause more crop failures and drive up hunger – also results in untenable levels of food waste, the monopolization of seeds, smallholder farmers being left in dire straits, the degradation of once-fertile soils, poisoned waterways, and catastrophic biodiversity loss.
 Alongside the environmental catastrophe are the evil twins of obesity in some countries and lack of nutrition in others.